FileMeta/filemeta.github.io/MetaTag.md

 Example: &name="Doug Jones"

 All text that doesn't match the metatag pattern is the content of the text stream and is *not* metadata.
 Therefore, it should be ignored by a metatag extractor.

-Multiple values for the same metadata element may be separated by semicolons in either *plain form* or *quoted form*.

-Example: &keywords=blue;favorite
-Example: &

 ## Embedded in Text
 All text other than metatags is the *content* of the subject.
 As with hashtags, metatags may appear anywhere and in any order.